Skipping rope: History

+Skipping over rope has a long history across multiple cultures.
+While its earliest origins are unknown, there is evidence that the activity dates back to ancient China and Egypt.
+In China, rope‑skipping activities are depicted in Han Dynasty stone sculptures, and the game was known by various names in later dynasties.
+As an ancient Han folk sport, it served multiple purposes, including entertainment, leisure, and physical fitness.
+According to the Northeast Georgia History Centre, it was also part of an ancient Chinese New Year celebration, known as the "Hundred Rope Jumping" game (also called "Jumping 100 Threads").

-Explorers reported seeing aborigines jumping with vines in the 16th century.
-European sources report boys skipping in the early 17th century.
+Explorers reported seeing Australian aborigines jumping with vines in the 16th century.
+Within Europe and America, it was documented that it was primarily boys skipping in the 16th and 17th century.
 In many communities the activity was initially considered improper for girls, who were discouraged from exposing ankles; participation grew in the 18th century, along with the development of skipping-rope chants and games organized and led by girls, including rules about turn-taking and entry to play.

 In the late-19th century in the United States, smooth sidewalks and dense neighborhoods made group play easier.
 In the mid-20th century, educator Lucy Nulton documented rhymes that American children chanted or sang while jumping rope.